labex-labs/open-source-labs/rust/rust-book/lab-ch16-01-threads/step4.md

 # Using move Closures with Threads

 We'll often use the `move` keyword with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
-In "Capturing the Environment with Closures" on page XX, we discussed `move` in the context of closures.
+In "Capturing the Environment with Closures", we discussed `move` in the context of closures.
 Now we'll concentrate more on the interaction between `move` and `thread::spawn`.

 Notice in Listing 16-1 that the closure we pass to `thread::spawn` takes no arguments: we're not using any data from the main thread in the spawned thread's code.
 To use data from the main thread in the spawned thread, the spawned thread's closure must capture the values it needs.
 Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned thread.
 However, this won't work yet, as you'll see in a moment.